rainbowmycelium/ConSequences/README.md

 # Citation

-If you use this code in Your work, please cite this repository along with the script name.
+If You use this code in Your work, please cite this repository along with the script name.
 Author's data necessary for citation are available in ConSequences.R file.